 WP 17 - DFMC GBAS Proposed Workplan for ICAO NSP

 This paper proposes the GAST-F standardization roadmap for ICAO.
-The paper reflects the willingness of European Commission to support GAST-F solutions.
+The paper reflects the willingness of European Commission to support and fund the development of GAST-F solutions.

 WP 17 was first discussed during the meeting of Oct 14, 2020.
 The general feedback after presentation of the paper was that the proposed timeline was unrealistic given the current state of industry as well as the experience the industry had with the development of GAST D. It was noted that coordination with RTCA SC-159 would be key to developing a timeline for DFMC so the group would discuss the subject during the upcoming joint GWG/SC-159 WG4 meeting.

 WP 17 was presented again during the joint GWG/SC-159 WG4 meeting.
-Similar comments were again made.
-Specifically, members of WG 4 did not believe it was realistic to develop a first version of the MOPS 2023.
-There was agreement within WG4 that the dates in the current TOR were not realistic.
+Members of WG 4 considered too optimistic to develop a first version of the MOPS 2023 but the effort and resources offered were appreciated.
 The prevailing view was that the schedule couldn’t really be determined until the initial phase of architecture trade studies is complete and a high level concept is developed.
 Consequently WG 4 decided not to propose modified TOR at this time.

+Members of WG 4 welcomed the approach of GAST-F being an evolution of GAST-D to speed up the timeline.

 In addition the joint meeting discussed the proposal in WP 17 for RTCA SC-159 WG 4 and EUROCAE WG 28 to work together on a MOPS.
-After some discussion is was decided that the current working arrangement with SC-159 WG 4 working on airborne MOPS and EUROCAE WG 28 focusing on the ground system MOPS is the most efficient way to work.
+After some discussion it was recommended to keep the current working arrangement with SC-159 WG 4 working on airborne MOPS and EUROCAE WG 28 focusing on the ground system MOPS as the most efficient way to work.
 Members of EUROCAE WG 28 in attendance noted that currently WG 28 doesn’t have any airborne manufacturers participating.
 Any European airborne equipment manufacturers that wish to participate are welcome to participate in SC-159 WG 4.
 There are also several members common to both SC-159 WG 4 and EUROCAE WG 28 so that coordination of the work can be facilitated.
 However, it was also recognized that there should be a single MOPS development.
-So if EUROCAE decides to change the TOR for any group to include development of airborne MOPS for GBAS, the activity should be joint with SC-159 WG 4.
+So if EUROCAE decides to change the TOR for any group to include development of airborne MOPS for GBAS, the group recommended that the activity should be joint with SC-159 WG 4.

 WP 17 was discussed a final time during the meeting on Oct 29th 2020.
-A revised version of WP 17 was considered.
-The revised version has a timeline that is somewhat longer in response to the feedback and discussions during the previous meetings.
+A relaxation of the proposed GAST-F standardization roadmap was considered – a 2-year shift from the original proposal.
 As discussed below, this new proposed timeline was close enough to a revised timeline given in an update to IP 16 below that a compromise consensus could be reached.

 IP 16 - A view on a potential timeline for DFMC GBAS